-Derry Northern Ireland has an interesting museum operated by locals who had family and friends that lost their lives in the events in 1972.
+The small city of Derry / Londonderry, Northern Ireland, has a rather interesting museum.
+The small museum is operated by locals who had family members and friends that tragically lost their lives in Bloody Sunday in 1972.
+As a result, it has become known as the “The Bloody Sunday Museum.”

 Museum of Free Derry

 The video in the museum where these images were taken was actual amateur footage from one of the protesters.
 Sadly he was shot and later died of his injuries.
-I found the images in themselves quite powerful, so I wanted to share them in my Kozzi Blog.
-These photos are not available download, but you are free to share.
+Nevertheless, I found their pictures quite powerful, so I wanted to share them in my Kozzi Adventure Blog.